Sorry bearded men (and the ladies who love 'em), but the end of the craze is here.

 It was like beard mania!
 Women and gay men just couldn't get enough of furry faces, so much so that some guys who couldn't grow facial hair were actually getting beard transplants.
 That's how serious everyone's beard addiction had become!

 But now it is with a heavy heart that I have to tell you that it looks like all of this is about to come crumbling down.
 Things are looking bleak for the beard trend.
-It seems, and it saddens me to report this, that the abundance of beards out there is creating a backlash against the beloved facial hair.
-According to a study done by an Australian university, the more "fashionable" beards become, the more indifferent ladies are to them.
+It seems, and it saddens me to report this, that the beard overload is creating a backlash against the beloved facial hair.
+And it's no longer sexy.

-This is how the researchers at the University of South Wales came to their conclusion: The female participants were shown picture after picture of bearded men, only to discover that after being inundated by all the furry-faced dudes, the women began to find photos of clean-shaven men more attractive and more sexy.
+This is how the researchers at the University of South Wales came to their conclusion: They showed female participants picture after picture of bearded men, only to discover that after being inundated by all the furry-faced dudes, the women began to find photos of clean-shaven men more attractive and more sexy.

-However, Keith Flett, the founder of Beard Liberation Front (yes, apparently this is a thing), feels that Professor Brooks’ findings make "too many improbable assumptions to be taken seriously."
+However, Keith Flett, the founder of Beard Liberation Front (yes, apparently this is a thing), feels that Professor Brooks’ findings make "too many improbable assumptions [that we shouldn't take] seriously."
 Flett also added, "Many men have beards for reasons entirely unrelated to sexual attraction, sometimes even the most basic one of not being bothered to shave.

 Sounds like Flett is a little defensive about this particular topic.
 You'd think the man behind the Beard Liberation Front wouldn't be very concerned about what's "hip" and what's not.